Donald Trump gets Nobel Peace Prize nomination | DW | 09.09.2020

 A Norwegian lawmaker has nominated the US president for the 2021 award for helping to broker the Israel-UAE peace deal, according to FOX News.
 And it's not the first time Trump has been put forward.

-US President Donald Trump has been nominated for a Nobel Peace Prize, US news site Fox News reported Wednesday.
+US President Donald Trump has been nominated for the 2021 Nobel Peace Prize, US news site Fox News reported Wednesday.

 The nomination was submitted by Christian Tybring-Gjedde, a member of the Norwegian Parliament.